bcgsc/NanoSim/README.md

 ```

 **genome mode**
-If you are interested in simulating ONT genomic reads, you need to run the simulation stage in "genome" mode with following options.
+Used for simulating ONT genomic reads.
+Parameters are the same as for 'rbk' mode below.

 __genome mode usage:__
 ```